Italian Fig Cookies (cuccidati)

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-It’s not Christmas for us without these amazing Italian fig cookies (aka Sicilian cuccidati).
-They’re made with a thin pastry filled with a fragrant mixture of figs, toasted almonds, dark chocolate, cinnamon and orange zest.
-The combination of flavors and textures is incredible!
+It’s not Christmas without these amazing Italian fig cookies made with pastry filled with soft figs, toasted almonds, and dark chocolate, which are out-of-this-world delicious!

-The name, shapes and filling of these fabulous fig cookies have many variations.
-They’re called cuccidati, cucidati, or buccelati and traditionally they’re stuffed with dried fruits (figs, sometimes dates or sultanas), nuts, candied fruit, and spices.
+These fabulous Italian Christmas cookies have many names, shapes, and filling variations.
+They’re called cuccidati, cucidati, or buccelati, and traditionally, they’re stuffed with dried fruits (figs, sometimes apricots or raisins), almonds or walnuts, candied fruit, and spices.

-Not to brag, but my mum tweaked her recipe to perfection over the years: no fig jam or sultanas were allowed in the filling, but only soft dried figs for a more luxurious, special treat.
+My mum tweaked her recipe to perfection over the years: for a more luxurious treat, no fig jam or sultanas were allowed in the filling.
+She used only tender, juicy dried figs, combined with toasted almonds, dark chocolate, cinnamon, candied orange, and honey.

 • All-purpose flour